 Understanding Leather Splitting

 Leather splitting is a process where the skin is divided into several layers over the entire surface.
-If the skin is divided into several layers over the entire surface, this process is called "leather splitting".
-The thick leather, which is 5 to 10 millimeters in thickness, is split.
-The obtained layers are classified as grain split or top-grain split and flesh split.
+The thick leather, which ranges from 5 to 10 millimeters in thickness, is split using leather splitting machinery equipped with precision blades made from high carbon steel.
+The obtained layers are classified as grain split or top-grain split and flesh split, with split thickness ranges varying based on the original hide thickness and the intended end use.
 There are times when the leather is thick enough for a middle split.
-Drop split is the difference between the split and the grain split.
-The leather is rough on one side and smooth on the other.
+The drop split is the difference between the split and the grain split, and the leather is rough on one side and smooth on the other.

 Thickness Considerations

-The thickness of the skin should be taken into account when adjusting the machine because of the water content.
-The dry weight of leather is three times heavier than the water content of wet skin.
-The leather is also made thicker by this water content.
-The tanner needs to consider this difference in thickness when adjusting the splitting machine so that the desired leather thickness is achieved once the leather is dry.
+The thickness of the skin must be carefully taken into account when adjusting the machine because of the water content present in wet hides.
+The dry weight of leather is approximately three times heavier relative to the water content of wet skin, and this water content also makes the leather thicker.
+The tanner must consider this difference in thickness when adjusting the splitting machine so that the desired leather thickness is achieved once the leather is dry.
+Processing time and turnaround time for tannery split hides depend heavily on how accurately these thickness measurements are managed from the outset.
+A leather specialist operating the machine must monitor split thickness ranges continuously to reduce excess material waste and ensure consistent output.

 Value and Terminology

-The grain split is considered more valuable than the other two.
-The upper layer of the grain side has a dense fiber structure that is tear-resistant.
-When tanned, the grain split is referred to as smooth leather.
-The term "grain split" has been removed after leaving the tannery.
-The leather dealer uses terms such as "smooth leather", "aniline leather", and "Nappa" depending on the type of leather.
-The term "split" isn't connected with the grain side anymore.
-The drop split with the two rough sides is referred to as "split leather" or "suede" instead of being called flesh split.
+The grain split is considered more valuable than the other two layers.
+The upper layer of the grain side has a dense fiber structure that is tear-resistant, giving it superior tear strength compared to flesh-side splits.
+When tanned, the grain split is referred to as smooth leather, and the term "grain split" is generally retired after leaving the tannery.
+Leather dealers then use terms such as "smooth leather," "aniline leather," and "Nappa" depending on the type of leather and the tanning process applied.
+The term "split" is no longer connected with the grain side at this stage.
+The drop split with two rough sides is referred to as "split leather" or "suede" rather than flesh split.

 Quality and Regulations